Public Health Project in Ghana

 - General health testing (e.g. blood sugar levels, body mass index, blood pressure)

 - Malaria testing and treatment

 - Educational talks on general health issues (e.g. hygiene and first aid)

-The public health outreach programs take place in orphanages, schools, churches, villages, and community centers.
+The public health outreach programs take place in childcare centers, schools, churches, villages, and community centers.
 Some days will be spent accompanying the team on outreaches to nearby villages and others will be spent in the public health department at the main hospital.
 Interns usually work from Monday to Friday and have the weekends free to experience living in Ghana.

 You can read more detailed information about the aims of the project in our Ghana Medicine & Healthcare Management Plan.